Refine your search for walks in Gyronde (rivière)

 A very easy visit combining the traditional houses of Vallouise, grouped side by side, and those of Les Parchers, which are much more spread out.

-A circular route through the Bois de Parapin, passing by the Saint-Marcellin fountain with a breathtaking view of the superb south face of the Tête d'Amont.
+An interesting circular route in the Bois de Parapin passing by the Saint-Marcellin fountain, offering a striking view of the superb south face of the Tête d’Amont.

 The Col de la Pousterle